PermutaTriangle/Tilings/README.rst

 applied in many different ways, resulting in very different universes in which to search for a combinatorial specification in.
 They are:

-- ``requirement insertions``: a disjoint union as to whether or not a tiling contains a requirement
+- ``requirement insertions``: a disjoint union considering whether or not a tiling contains a requirement
 - ``point placements``: places a uniquely defined point onto its own row and/or column